-The desired output of a good project planning stage is to produce clear and shared understanding of the future project activities and agreed action plan.
+The desired output of a good project planning stage is to produce a clear and shared understanding of the future project activities and agreed action plan.

-Having established and presented, in the Project Brief, the start and end points for the project, it is a good idea to break this down into clearly identifiable tasks.
+Having established and presented, in the project brief, the start and end points for the project, it is a good idea to break this down into clearly identifiable tasks.
 The use of creative thinking at this stage to discover innovative ways of delivering these tasks and to make the design or redesign improvements that are required.

 For each task, produce a list of all the activities required to deliver it.
 This is often called an action plan.